 She followed up after the meeting, and Donald Trump Jr. also stayed in touch with the Russian acquaintances — Aras and Emin Agalarov — who had helped it up.
 Natalia Veselnitskya was one of a number of influential Russians who were invited to Trump's inauguration.

-Among the other attendees of the Trump Tower meeting: Rinat Akhmetshin (a former Russian military intelligence officer who "once said there is no such thing as former”) and Ike Kevaladze (who had been accused of laundering $1.4 billion of Russian money.)
-The meeting was followed by a series of suspicious money transfers, with Aras Agalarov sending millions of dollars to American accounts including those of his son Emin, and to Emin’s publicist (who attended the Trump Tower meeting), and to Ike Kevaladze.
+Among the other attendees of the Trump Tower meeting: Rinat Akhmetshin (a former Russian military intelligence officer who "once said there is no such thing as former”) and Ike Kevaladze (who had been accused of laundering $1.4 billion of Russian money via contracts with a business which had links to former KGB officers.)
+The meeting was followed by a series of suspicious money transfers, with Aras Agalarov forming a shell company in the US and then sending millions of dollars to American accounts including those of his son Emin, and to Emin’s publicist (who attended the Trump Tower meeting), and to Ike Kevaladze.

 And he met, at the 2016 convention of the National Rifle Association, with Alexander Torshin.
 Further details about this meeting are described below under “11.)
 Paul Erickson, Alexander Torshin and Maria Butina.”